skorodumina/twopeg/README.md

 The generator supports two options for taking the input parameters:

 1) As a cin stream from a certain input file.
-To use this option run as "./twopeg < inp1", where inp1 is in the same directory and contains input parameters with comments.
+To use this option run as "./twopeg < inp1", where "inp1" is in the same directory and contains input parameters with comments.

 2) The command line input is also supported.
-For this option all input parameters are automatically taken from "data/inp_cmd_line".
 The EG can then be run as "./twopeg a", where "a" is any charachter.
-The following command line options are also avaliable:

-"--trig <value>" resets the number of events to the specified value,

-"--seed <value>" sets the random seed to the specified value.
-If the option is not used, the EG takes the random seed from time(NULL).
+The default values of input parameters are then used unless reset through the cmd line.
+For cmd line option and default values type "./twopeg --help".

 --------------------------------------------------